I recently bought a microwave from an eCommerce website.

 3. Customer Satisfaction Score (CSAT)

-As the name suggests, the Customer Satisfaction Score survey measures the customer’s satisfaction with the overall product or of the particular transaction.
+As the name suggests, the Customer Satisfaction Score survey measures the customer’s satisfaction with the overall product or a particular transaction.
 It is both a transactional and relationship metric.
 It can be asked anytime in the customer journey measuring the customers’ experience with the question,

 It can be asked on numeric scales, visual scales, stars, emoticons, whichever best suits your brand’s voice.